SamuelPuertaTerron/Swindow/README.md

 ## Building the source

 Premake 5 is used to build the examples into a vs2022 solution.
-Donwload Premake5 from https://premake.github.io/ and place it inside Third-Party/premake folder.
 Run the `build.bat` file inside the `Build Scripts` directory.
+Premake 5 is already built-in, but if for any reason it is not present, download it from here https://premake.github.io/

 ## Futre Features Planned